insidewhy/munamuna/readme.md

 ## Plans

+### Version 1.0

+- Ensure arrays are handled as expected
-- Finish autocomplete support for first release
+- Finish autocomplete support

+### Version 1.1

+- For spies that should return values depending on their arguments, provide a way to construct the return values easily using the function call syntax.